 A speech and language impairment, which substantially interferes with educational progress, may be characterized by any of the following disorders:

-A disability resulting in marked impairment to use or comprehend language.
+- Language Disorders: A disability resulting in marked impairment to use or comprehend language.
 Deviations from accepted norms are noted in syntax, morphology, semantics, pragmatics, and language processing which affect the academic achievement and/or psychosocial adjustment of the individual.

-A Central Auditory Processing Disorder (CAPD) is an observed deficiency in sound localization and lateralization, auditory discrimination, auditory pattern recognition, temporal aspects of audition, use of auditory skills with competing acoustic signals, and use of auditory skills with any degradation of the acoustic signal.
+- Central Auditory Processing: A Central Auditory Processing Disorder (CAPD) is an observed deficiency in sound localization and lateralization, auditory discrimination, auditory pattern recognition, temporal aspects of audition, use of auditory skills with competing acoustic signals, and use of auditory skills with any degradation of the acoustic signal.

-The assessment of Central Auditory Processing Disorders (CAPD) is a crossover area between the two professions of audiology and speech-language pathology and requires a cooperative effort among parents, teachers, speech-language pathologists, audiologists and other professionals for a successful outcome.
+The assessment of Central Auditory Processing Disorders (CAPD) is a crossover area between the two professions of audiology and speech-language pathology and requires a cooperative effort among parents, teachers, speech-language pathologists, audiologists, and other professionals for a successful outcome.
 Speech-language pathologists contribute to the assessment process by formally evaluating receptive language and phonemic processing skills and by documenting observed auditory processing behaviors.

 Service Delivery Options

 Speech/Language intervention strategies should focus on developing communication skills needed to function appropriately in the educational environment.
-Services may be delivered through a variety of models such as: individual therapy, group therapy or classroom based therapy.
+Services may be delivered through a variety of models such as individual therapy, group therapy, or classroom-based therapy.

 The speech therapist may act as a consultant in assisting the educational team in developing strategies for other team members (such as parents, teachers, paraprofessionals, etc.) to enhance the student’s communication abilities.
 Speech and language services may also be a combination of both consultation and direct intervention.
 The speech therapist is an integral part of the educational team.
 Proficient speech and language skills are important to the overall academic success of the child.
-Communication disorders may impact the student’s performance in the areas of: speaking, reading, writing, comprehension and social skills.
+Communication disorders may impact the student’s performance in the areas of speaking, reading, writing, comprehension, and social skills.